 The next couple weeks I began interviewing all of our clinicians (8 nurse practitioners).
 I wanted to learn more about their current experiences using our platform, their daily tasks, and any frustrations they face.
 I also used this opportunity to share early designs for their feedback.

+To ensure designs scale to all client types, I also met with clients from UCSF who use our platform in a non-clinical capacity.
 I made a rough interview guide, had clear goals, and captured invaluable insights in each session, without ever going over time.
 It's very important to me that a participant's time and schedule is respected.

 I uploaded recordings of my meetings into Dovetail and used that to quickly transcribe and review findings.
 Their new (to me) AI feature saved a good amount of time summarizing key takeaways from the different calls.